-All complaints should be made, and will be dealt with, in accordance with the Grievance Policy in the HR Handbook.
+All complaints should be made, and will be dealt with, in accordance with the Grievance Policy or the Whistleblowing Policy in the HR Handbook.

 Disciplinary action will be taken if an employee is victimised for making a complaint.
 If an employee abuses this policy and makes a complaint which is not bona fide, disciplinary action may be taken against them.